Table of contents

 Cables from tree lights

-Dogs and especially puppies, are very curious and inquisitive creatures.
+Dogs, and especially puppies, are curious creatures.
 As a result, when they suddenly see bright lights that are possibly dancing appear, they are very likely going to investigate

-If you have lights on the tree, make sure they are not on the lower branches.
-It is also essential that any cords and cables are stuck down with electrical tape or ideally hidden out the way.
+If you have lights on the tree, ensure they are not on the lower bunches.
+It is also essential that any cords and cables are stuck down with electrical tape or, ideally, hidden out of the way.
 If a dog manages to get hold of them, it could cause an electric shock or burn their mouth.

-If you are looking to make your tree dog-friendly and safe, then why not buy as battery-powered lights, which are a much safer option
+If you are looking to make your tree dog-friendly and safe, then why not buy battery-powered lights, which are a much safer option

 Have a festive room.

 Many pet owners have a festive room’ area.
 One idea is to have a puppy playpen.
-By using a puppy playpen, this can create a barrier between your dog and the l Christmas tree, so it is harder for your dog to access the tree whilst you are in the room.
+Using a puppy playpen can create a barrier between your dog and the Christmas tree, making it harder for your dog to access the tree while you are in the room.

 If you are busy around the house or going to leave the dog alone whilst you go shopping, I recommend you shut the door to the room with the Christmas tree.
 It’s better to be safe than sorry.

 Hanging chocolate on the tree is probably inviting disaster.
-Not only might an eager dog knock the tree over on himself trying to reach tempting treats, but if he actually gets to the chocolate, he could poison himself.
-Remember too, the other plants you have around your home at Christmas time.
+Not only might an eager dog knock the tree over on himself, trying to reach tempting treats, but if he gets to the chocolate, he could poison himself.
+Remember the other plants you had around your home at Christmas time.
 Although very decorative, Holly and Mistletoe are poisonous to our pets.

-Finally, while you may be able to resist opening the presents till Christmas morning, your dog may not be so restrained – avoid putting the presents under the tree until you are there to supervise – especially if he’s going to be allowed to look for his own dog-friendly Christmas treat in the pile.
+Finally, while you may be able to resist opening the presents till Christmas morning, your dog may not be so restrained – avoid putting the presents under the tree until you are there to supervise – especially if he’s going to be allowed to look for his own dog-friendly Christmas treat in a pile.